prototyp3-dev/python-cartesi/README.md

 ### DApp Relay Router

-This is a very simple router wihch will receive and accumulate the DApp's contract address, as reported by the DApp address relay contact.
+This is a very simple router which will receive and accumulate the DApp's contract address, as reported by the DApp address relay contact.
 The router itself only exposes an attribute called `address`, that will be initialized as None and set to the address reported by the relay contract once it is received.

 ```python
 from cartesi import DApp